-What’s been driving retail and e-commerce trends this year?
+What’s been driving retail and e-commerce trends?

 There are several factors that are leading the evolution of e-commerce right now.
 Consumer demand is increasing across the board in pretty much every vertical, and with Generation Z growing into adulthood with their spending power, they have particularly embraced e-commerce as a platform.

 In addition to this, as a society we have become an “I want it now” culture, meaning we’re no longer willing to wait for our online orders – we want them to arrive as quickly as possible, and as cheaply as possible.
 This is, in turn, putting a lot of pressure on e-tailers (and retailers!) to deliver fast and at a low cost.
 Consumers have also come to expect free shipped returns, creating a reverse logistics challenge for many companies.